gmdjunaid/robust-news-classification/notes.md

   - ISOT: Updated `load_isot()` to use same convention (`Fake.csv → label=0`, `True.csv → label=1`)
 - **Convention unified**: Both datasets now use `0 = fake, 1 = real` — no mapping needed in notebook
 - **Key conclusion**: ROC-AUC < 0.5 is **not a bug** — it's genuine inverse cross-dataset transfer where ISOT patterns are negatively correlated with WELFake
-- **Transformer section added**: Implemented DistilBERT fine-tuning and evaluation in `08_main_experiments.ipynb`:
+- **Transformer section added** (later removed): Initially implemented DistilBERT fine-tuning and evaluation in `08_main_experiments.ipynb`, but removed in a later session (2025-12-10) due to impractical training times even with speedup optimizations.
-  - Import and build transformer model
-  - Fine-tune on ISOT training data (1 epoch default for quick iteration)
-  - Wrap with `TransformerSklearnWrapper` for sklearn-compatible evaluation
-  - Evaluate on WELFake and fake-only test sets
-  - Results added to summary table

 #### 2025-12-09 – WELFake label clarification (doc error)